xemle/home-gallery-doc/source/cli/index.rst

     :language: bash

 .. note::
-    The ``server`` command starts only the local web server.
-Photos and videos have to be imported manually to update the media database
+    The ``server`` command starts the local web server.
+    Source directories are imported and watched for changes by default

 run import command
 ------------------